 3. Passionflower (pasque flower)

-Calm a restless mind, reduce tension headaches, painful periods and insomnia with Passionflower.
-Cooling to the body and tasty enough to add it to your nightly tea or take in a tincture dropper for ease and efficiency.
+Calm a restless mind, and reduce tension headaches, painful periods, and insomnia with passionflower.
+Cooling to the body and tasty enough to add to your nightly tea or take in a tincture dropper for ease and efficiency.

 4. Skullcap (Scutelleria laterifolia)

-Use Skullcap in cases of stress, anxiety or tension to promote well-being and induce relaxation.
-You can use the loose leaf and add it to your Chamomile tea at night or combine this tincture with a Valerian tincture and take nightly to reduce panic attacks and induce sleep.
+Use Skullcap in cases of stress, anxiety, or tension to promote well-being and induce relaxation.
+You can use the loose leaf and add it to your Chamomile tea at night or combine this tincture with a Valerian tincture and take it nightly to reduce panic attacks and induce sleep.